 - Steam Canopy - perfect for a body detox treatment on the massage table, either before or after a treatment

-- Vichy Shower or Regular Shower - a simple, luxurious treatment that is perfect after a body scrub, or mud bath treatment - but they are expensive if you are in a private practice.
+- Vichy Shower or Bath Soak Therapy - simple, luxurious treatment that is perfect after a body scrub, or mud bath treatment - but they are expensive if you are in a private practice.
 If you only have a regular shower, consider adding homemade aromatherapy shower bombs to the experience, as well as a luxurious shower head like a waterfall, or rain shower head fixture.

 - Reflexology - this can add at least $30 - $40 on to the price for a 30 minute add-on treatment, and it pairs well with any type of massage therapy service.
 Consider learning facial reflexology as well, as it can make for a very relaxing treatment.